rozek/tinted-bitmap/README.md

 ## Usage as an ECMAscript Module ##

-If you prefer ESMs, you will presumably also use a bundler (such as [rollup](https://rollupjs.org/guide/en/) or [webpack](https://webpack.js.org/)) to benefit from tree-shaking (`tinted-bitmap` is fully tree-shakable).
+If you prefer ESMs, you will presumably also use a bundler (such as [rollup](https://rollupjs.org/guide/en/) or [webpack](https://webpack.js.org/)) to resolve any transitive dependencies and perform some "tree-shaking" to eliminate unnecessary parts (`tinted-bitmap` is fully tree-shakable).
 In this case, just import what you need and use it - your bundler will do the rest:

 ```
 <script>